I am a Senior Product Designer in San Francisco.

 Improve the first time user experience

-In order to improve retention of new users in their first week, we redesigned the first time user experience (FTUE).
-To determine which parts we should invest in, I first led user user research to discover the common roadblocks new users encounter.
+In order to improve retention and engagement of new users in their first week, we redesigned the first time user experience (FTUE).
+To determine which parts we should invest in, I first led user user research to discover new users' goals and common roadblocks encountered.

-Through prototyping and user testing, we then synthesized and implemented an approach to help new users more quickly realize the work and time they can save by using the platform, proactively highlight the benefits of Pantheon using interviewee's own reasons, introduce teachable moments, and guide new users to next actions.
+Through prototyping and user testing, we synthesized and implemented an approach to help new users more quickly realize the work and time they can save by using the platform, proactively highlight the benefits of Pantheon using interviewee's own reasons, introduce teachable moments, and guide new users to next actions.
+One experiment resulted in a 10% key metric improvement.

 Improve CLI learnability and usability